-6. Completion = Project Close Out
+6. Completion = Project Close-Out

 In the end, an initiative will either be deemed “complete” and will end, or it may become ongoing.
 In either case, this aligns very much with a project close in project management.

 In project management, the completion of a project is typically tied back to the business question.
 What were the lessons learned?
 What actions should the organization take moving forward?
 What should be done differently next time?
-By following suite, you can hold some real influence over the strategic next steps that an organization takes, in terms of both future analytics projects as well as business initiatives.
+By following suit, you can hold some real influence over the strategic next steps that an organization takes, in terms of both future analytics projects as well as business initiatives.

-How Do You Affect Change?
+How Do You Affect Change as a Data Analyst?

 To truly affect change within their organization and demonstrate the value that they bring to the table, analysts need to be able to step outside of the data and apply it to the broader business initiatives that the organization is undertaking.